 In the last presidential election, more than 60% of the 25,000 people who voted in McDowell did so early.

-“The power, the water, the sewer, all of those issues — no cell service, internet,” Kim Welborn said.
+“The power, the water, the sewer, all of those issues — no cell service, and no internet,” Kim Welborn said.
 “That depot is now being used being used as a medical triage and clinic for the community.”

 If you are planning to vote by mail in North Carolina, some people are getting an unpleasant surprise when they open their ballots.
 State officials said in some cases, the internal envelope — the one voters use to return their completed ballot — was sealed shut by moisture from Helene.